Pyranometer selection guide: how to choose the best sensor for your application

 *NOTE: the fact that a sensor is tested or used in a network does not constitute a formal endorsement by the test institute or network owner.

-The performance of high class instruments strongly depends on cleaning.
+The performance of high-class instruments strongly depends on cleaning.
 At a low maintenance level, the achievable accuracy will not be reliably attained.
-You may then consider using multiple instruments.
+Consider using multiple instruments.
 The use of redundant instruments allows remote checks of one instrument using the other as a reference, which leads to a higher measurement reliability.
+For lower-class instruments, the relative loss of accuracy at a low maintenance level is less significant.
+At low maintenance intervals, the use of multiple low-class instruments is a good alternative to using a single high-class instrument.

 Read the full article here: